Flomp/wanderer/docs/src/content/docs/develop/federation.md

 ### Follow user

-Each actor in wanderer can be followed.
+Each actor in <span class="-tracking-[0.075em]">wanderer</span> can be followed.
 The actor being followed will immediately send back an `Accept` activity.
 Future public trails and lists published by the actor being followed will be broadcasted to the following actors inbox.

 ```json
 {